Trump pardons ex-Sheriff Joe Arpaio over federal conviction

 The alliance between Trump and Arpaio centers heavily on immigration enforcement, such as getting local police officers to take part in immigration enforcement.
 They also have questioned the authenticity of Obama's birth certificate and have a similar history in sparring with judges.

 During the presidential campaign, Arpaio showered Trump with support.
-Trump, meanwhile, has invoked Arpaio's name in his calls for tougher immigration enforcement and used some of the same immigration rhetoric and advocated for tactics that made the former Arizona lawman a national name a decade earlier.
+He appeared for Trump and gave a speech at the Republican National Convention.

-He appeared for Trump at rallies in Iowa, Nevada and Arizona, including a huge gathering in the affluent Phoenix suburb where the sheriff lives.
-Arpaio also gave a speech at the Republican National Convention in which he said Trump would prevent immigrants from sneaking into the country.
+"So Sheriff Joe was convicted for doing his job?"
+Trump asked supporters at Tuesday's rally in Phoenix.
+"I'll make a prediction.
+I think he's going to be just fine, OK."

-Trump issued the pardon seven months after taking office, though it is not unprecedented for a president to issue a pardon in their first year in office.
+Trump issued the pardon seven months after taking office, though it's not unprecedented for a president to issue a pardon in their first year in office.

 The most recent president to issue a pardon so early in his term was George H. W. Bush, who granted clemency after seven months as president, said Jeffrey Crouch, a professor of politics at American University who has written a book on presidential pardons.